 If we had a dollar for every time we got asked this question....

-Well… Firstly, it’s important to know that catnapping is biologically normal and age appropriate.
+Well… Firstly, it’s important to know that catnapping is biologically normal and age appropriate from around 3 months.

 It’s also important to know that some babies do just fine catnapping for an extended period of time and will still sleep peacefully all night and this works for some families.